13. [Course]: Exposing a Database on the Web with Spring MVC

 } else {

-// return the body of the server response
+// render the core of the server response

 return response.getBody();